 Furnace Notes: Acceptable The furnace was functional and responds when prompted at it's thermostat.
 I recommend further review from a qualified HVAC technician for more information or a detailed evaluation, at least before the close of escrow, or as you feel necessary.
-Age Related Notes: System 20 plus years old The hvac system is functional but likely near or beyond its design life.
-Therefore, it will need to be more closely monitored, they should be serviced annually, and have its filters changed every two to three months.
+Age Related Notes: Functional 3rd trimester of design 14-19 years of age The HVAC system is functional and in the 3rd trimester of its design life and will need to be more closely monitored, serviced annually, and should have its filter changed every two to three months.
 However, it would also be wise to keep a home protection policy current.
 Gas Valve & Connector: Acceptable The gas valve and connector are in acceptable, visible condition, however the valve itself was not turned or operated.

-Combustion-Air Vents: Acceptable

-The combustion-air vents appear to be adequate to support complete combustion.
+Combustion-Air Vents: Acceptable The combustion-air vents appear to be adequate to support complete combustion.
+Ducting: Acceptable The easily visible ducts have no visible deficiencies.

-Ducting: Acceptable

-The easily visible ducts have no visible deficiencies.
 Any exceptions will be noted.

-Return-Air Compartment: Acceptable

-The return-air compartments are in acceptable condition.
+Return-Air Compartment: Acceptable The return-air compartments are in acceptable condition.
 I recommend changing the filters every 30 - 60 days or as required by the manufacturer.
 Any interior or internal HVAC system filters were not evaluated as part of this inspection.
-This includes any filters located within the interior air handler or furnace unit where located in the attic, garage or a closet etc.

-Observations

-7.2.1 Furnace Notes

-SERVICE FURNACE/HVAC SYSTEM

-The last know service date of the HVAC system was over one year ago or a service record was not found on or around the HVAC system.
+This includes any filters located within the interior air handler or furnace unit where located in the attic, garage or a closet etc. Low Priority Observations 7.2.1 Furnace Notes SERVICE FURNACE/HVAC SYSTEM The last known service date of the HVAC system was over one year ago or a service record was not found on or around the HVAC system.
 Recommend a heating & cooling contractor thoroughly clean and inspect all HVAC equipment.
 Servicing would be appropriate prior to closing.

-Recommendation

-Contact a qualified heating and cooling contractor
+Recommendation Contact a qualified heating and cooling contractor